| The Fifties . . .

 as well as doing a lot of rock and roll studio work kept Nino very busy

 in the late fifties and early sixties.
-In 1959, Nino and April penned a

 tune slightly reminiscent in theme of (and tagged with an even better